What is RTP and why understand it

 Choose slots with RTP at least 96%, especially if you are playing for real money.

-If RTP is high, but you suffer long losses - a high volatility slot, perhaps.
-This is normal, you just need more bankroll and patience.
+If RTP is high, but you suffer long losses - perhaps a slot with high volatility.
+That's fine, you just need more bankroll and patience.

-To win back bonuses, choose slots with high RTP and medium volatility - to do more revolutions and get closer to winning back faster.
+To win bonuses, choose slots with high RTP and average volatility - to make more revolutions and get closer to winning faster.

 FAQ

 Not always.
-Some providers use fixed RTP in the demo, but before the final game, it is better to check RTP at a specific casino.
+Some providers use fixed RTP in the demo, but before the final game it is better to check RTP with a specific casino.

 Can casinos reduce RTP?

 Yes, if the provider offers multiple versions of the same slot.
-The casino can choose which version to put - with RTP 96%, 94%, and sometimes even 92%.
+The casino can choose which version to deliver - with RTP 96%, 94%, and sometimes even 92%.

 Very rare.
-Examples: Ugga Bugga (99.07%), Mega Joker (up to 99%) - but they may have special conditions or low volatility.
+Examples: Ugga Bugga (99.
+07%), Mega Joker (up to 99%) - but they can have special conditions or low volatility.

 Conclusion

-RTP is an important tool in the player's arsenal, allowing you to understand how profitable a game over a long distance is.
-But this is not a magical guarantee of return.
+RTP is an important tool in the player's arsenal to understand how profitable long-distance play is.
+But this is not a magic guarantee of return.

 To play effectively: